zhaotingchen/meer21cm/INSTALLATION.md

 # Installation

-Unfortunately, `meer21cm` uses [`pmesh`](https://github.com/rainwoodman/pmesh) for dependencies.
-This has caused severe difficulty in testing and enabling a simple `pip` installation, as `pmesh` is not actively maintained and needs to be installed in a painstaking way.
 The installation is tested locally on arm64 MacOS system as well as x86_64 Linux system, on python 3.9 and 3.10.
 Here is some hopefully useful guide to installing `pfft-python` which `pmesh` uses as dependency.

 If you have a working installation of `mpi4py` on your system you may skip the first part and go straight to [`pfft-python`](#pfft).
 If you are on ilifu jump straight to [`Installing on ilifu`](#ilifu).